Risk Management and Compliance with Jira

 Use of sprints

 In agile projects, the final product is built in stages using small iterations (sprints).
-This means that risk management is addressed in every sprint, and therefore at every level of project development.
+This means that risk management activities happen in every sprint, and therefore, at every level of project development, you may get a list of identified risks.

 Focusing on each sprint